Lolita fashion: Terminology

-Lolita fashion did not emerge until after the publication of the novel Lolita (1955), which was written by Vladimir Nabokov, the first translation of the novel in Japanese appearing in 1959.
+Lolita fashion emerged decades after the publication of Vladimir Nabokov's novel Lolita (1955).
+The first Japanese translation was published in 1959.
 The novel is about a middle-aged man, Humbert Humbert, who grooms and abuses a twelve-year-old girl nicknamed Lolita.
 Because the book focused on the controversial subject of pedophilia and underage sexuality, "Lolita" soon developed a negative connotation referring to a girl inappropriately sexualized at a very young age and associated with unacceptable sexual obsession.
-In Japan, however, discourse around the novel instead built on the country's romanticized girls' culture (shōjo bunka), and instead came to be a positive synonym for the "sweet and adorable" adolescent girl, without a perverse or sexual connotation.
+In Japan, however, discourse around the novel instead built on the country's romanticized girls' culture (shōjo bunka), and came to be a positive synonym for the "sweet and adorable" adolescent girl, without a perverse or sexual connotation.

-Lolita was made into a movie in 1962, which was sexualized and did not show the disinterest that Dolores (the character in Nabokov's novel to whom the nickname "Lolita" is given) had in sexuality.
-A remake was made in 1997.
-The 17-year-old Amy Fisher, who attempted to murder the wife of her 35-year-old lover and whose crime was made into a film called The Amy Fisher Story (1993), was often called the Long Island Lolita.
+Lolita was made into a movie in 1962, which did not show the disinterest that the titular character had in being sexualized.
+Another film adaptation was released in 1997.
+The 17-year-old Amy Fisher, who attempted to murder the wife of the 35-year-old man who had initiated a sexual relationship with her and whose crime was made into a film called The Amy Fisher Story (1993), was often called the Long Island Lolita.
 These films reinforced the sexual association.
 Other racy connotations were created by Lolita Nylon advertisements (1964) and other media that used Lolita in sexual contexts.